dfsp-spirit/dfsp-spirit.github.io/README.md

 bundle exec jekyll build
 ```

-Now you can upload the generated website in the `_site` directory to your webhost.
+Now you can upload the generated website in the `_site` directory to your webhost, e.g., via FTP.